 With a Talkroute system, for example, you can do this yourself just by logging into your dashboard and going to the “blocked numbers” section.
 The next thing is a measure you should always take, even if you’re not getting any solicitation calls, is to place your business number(s) on the national Do Not Call Registry.
 That move, alone, will significantly reduce the number of telemarketing calls that you’ll get.

 If you like, you can also add an automated call menu to your system to screen all calls that come in.
 As a robo-caller cannot select an option from your menu, it will definitely help with those.
 Finally, you can make a list of all the phone numbers from which the calls are coming, and then contact them directly to tell them to put you on their own do-not-call list.

 This problem can be tough to diagnose at first, but there are certainly measures you can take to improve it.
 Not only can bad sound quality be annoying, it can also cause you to lose sales.

-One thing to note is that anytime a VoIP connection is involved (Talkroute does not use VoIP for the virtual service), there is always potential for poor quality, either on the caller’s end, or withe the forwarding phone on your end.
+One thing to note is that anytime a VoIP connection is involved, there is always potential for poor quality, either on the caller’s end, or withe the forwarding phone on your end.
 As VoIP works over an Internet connection, the fluctuation of the connection strength and variable available bandwidth can easily affect sound quality during calls.